marklogic/kafka-marklogic-connector/README.md

 with a value of `org.apache.kafka.connect.json.JsonConverter`.
 If you do this, you will either need to configure a schema for the connector or configure the Kafka `value.converter.schemas.enable` property with a value of "false".

-Each row is represented as a JSON object, with each column represented as an object that defines the type and value of the column; example:
+Each row is represented as a JSON object, as shown in the example below:

 ```
 {
-    "Medical.Authors.ID": {
+  "Medical.Authors.ID": 1,
-        "type": "xs:integer",
-        "value": 2
-    },
-    "Medical.Authors.LastName": {
+  "Medical.Authors.LastName": "Smith",
-        "type": "xs:string",
-        "value": "Smith"
-    },
-    "Medical.Authors.ForeName": {
+  "Medical.Authors.ForeName": "Jane",
-        "type": "xs:string",
-        "value": "Jane"
-    },
-    "Medical.Authors.Date": {
+  "Medical.Authors.Date": "2022-07-13",
-        "type": "xs:date",
-        "value": "2022-05-11"
-    },
-    "Medical.Authors.DateTime": {
+  "Medical.Authors.DateTime": "2022-07-13T09:00:00"
-        "type": "xs:dateTime",
-        "value": "2022-05-11T10:00:00"
-    }
 }

 ```

 Note that because the query used the Optic `fromView` accessor with a schema and view name, those schema and view names